UPDATE 8/30/2020: I have added the design files to the Downloads page for anyone who is interested.

 Since I couldn't use the refurbished programmer for my specific task, it became obvious that I would need to make my own.

 I ended up doing a little redesign to allow it to program 8 bits at a time.
-(Well, if I need to program 8 of 8 bytes in an address, I have to program 4 at a time.
+(Well, if I need to program 8 of 8 bits in an address, I have to program 4 at a time.
 Sometimes I can program 7 at once, sometimes I can't.
 Varies PROM to PROM.)

 Here is my programmer: